Milkhan/nova-documentation/resources/help/home.md

-# Welcome to your documentation
+# Welcome to your Help

 Within this area, you can: